spencertipping/ni/doc/ni_by_example_2_2.md

 # `ni` by Example, Chapter 2 Part 2 (alpha release)

+## Introduction

+In this section, we introduce `ni`-specific Perl extensions.
+`ni` was developed at [Factual, Inc.](www.factual.com), which works with mobile location data; these geographically-oriented operators are open-sourced and highly efficient.
+There's also a [blog post](https://www.factual.com/blog/how-geohashes-work) if you're interested in learning more.

+The next set of operators work with multiple lines of input data; this allows reductions over multiple lines to take place.
+This section ends with a discussion of more I/O functions.

 ## `ni`-specific Perl Functions
-This section collects a number of utility functions that are used within a Perl mapper, but are specific to `ni`.

 ### Geographic Perl Functions
-`ni` was developed at [Factual, Inc.](www.factual.com), which works with mobile location data; these geographically-oriented operators are open-sourced and highly efficient.
-There's also a [blog post](https://www.factual.com/blog/how-geohashes-work) if you're interested in learning more.
-All of these operators work only inside a Perl mapper context (`p'...'`).

 #### `ghe`: geohash encoding
 Geohashes are an efficient way of encoding a position on the globe, and is also useful for determining neighboring locations.